-A Note From Our Team Captain, John Christian
+A Note From MTeam Captain, John Christian

-My name is John Christian and I’m Captain of the MTeam, a Best Buddies Challenge team.
-We first established our team in 2016 out of a desire to raise awareness and funds for my friend, Greg Lewis and his family.
+We came together out of a desire to raise awareness and funds for my friend, Greg Lewis, and his family.
 He and his wife Laura have a daughter, Meredith, or MerBer as her dad calls her.
-She is the MTeam's CMO or Chief Motivating Officer.
-Her smiles keep us riding, walking and running to bring awareness to the genetic syndrome she was born with, FoxG1.
-Our team moto is #MilesForSmiles because once you are rewarded with one of her smiles your heart will be full and you will work that much harder to support the many wonderful people Best Buddies reaches.
+She is the MTeam's Chief Motivating Officer.
+Her smiles keep us riding, running, and walking to bring awareness to the rare genetic disorder she was born with, which is called FoxG1.
+Our team motto is #MilesForSmiles, because once you are rewarded with one of Mer’s smiles, your heart will be full and you will work that much harder to support the many wonderful people Best Buddies reaches.

-I'm doing this for Meredith and kids like her.
-I want them (and their families) to live in a world in which they are not disabled but rather have different abilities than me.
-There is no reason why people who are different should be excluded from relationships, education, work and other activities because they are different.
-Best Buddies works to change exclusive culture.
-They start with friendship in schools, they help people with IDD’s get jobs through their Jobs Program (like Harry) and teach leadership skills so they can get out in the world and live and speak to people about themselves.
-Everyone should be able to participate but may need a little help.
+I created the MTeam for Meredith and for kids like her.
+I want them (and their families) to live in a world in which they are not seen as disabled, but rather they simply have different abilities than me.
+There is no reason why people who are different should be excluded from relationships, education, work, and other activities because they are different.
+Best Buddies works to change exclusive culture and ableism.
+They start with friendship in schools, and they help people with intellectual and developmental disabilities secure jobs and teach leadership skills so they can get out in the world and live, speak to people, and advocate for themselves.
+Though some may need a little help, everyone should be able to participate in order to live their best life.

 My goal, one small step at a time, is to change the fear some have around people who are different.
-I am inspired by a few different people and their families and they give me the courage to do that.
+I am inspired by a few people and their families and they give me the courage to do that.
 If they can do what they do day in and day out, then so can I.

 We would love to invite you to support us and this incredible community by joining the MTeam, donating to our fundraising campaign, and simply helping us share our stories and the many other stories behind it.